hmc-cs111-fall2016/project-ideas/free-3.md

 _What excites you about this idea?_

-I really enjoy arranging music, and would really enjoy a tool that makes the process easier!
+I really enjoy arranging music, and would really enjoy a tool that makes the process more efficient!

 _How did you come up with it?_

-I came up with it one day when I was really frustrated with the painstaking process of translating musical thoughts into sheet music, and I did an angry keyboard smash.
+I came up with it one day when I was really frustrated with the painstaking process of translating musical thoughts into sheet music via MuseScore, and I did an angry keyboard smash.
 Then, I realized how cool it would be if I could tell Musecore the tempo of my song, and then press the computer keyboard keys that correspond to the notes I wanted to dictate.
 Ideally, the composition software would also compare how long I hold the key down (lets say 700 milliseconds) to the BPM (tempo) of the tempo I determined, to notate not only the notes themselves but the duration of the notes.

 ### Domain
 Music Composition